 Civil War Moving Panoramas

 Emancipation, by Thomas Nast.
 This wood engraving appeared in Harper's Weekly in 1863 to commemorate the Emancipation Proclamation.
-Coincidentally, Nast also painted a moving panorama but this painting was not part of it.
+Coincidentally, Nast was also a painter of moving panoramas.
 Courtesy of the Library of Congress.

 1865 - The Army of the Cumberland by William D.T.
 Travis

 Panorama of the Union Army of the Cumberland.
-This is the opening scene, a soldier saying goodbye to his family.
+This is the opening scene where a soldier is saying goodbye to his family.
 Courtesy of National Museum of American History, Smithsonian.